Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

-Leftover models are the remaining stock of last year’s model year for a specific car.
-Once the new model year arrives on the lot, dealers and manufacturers want to get rid of the remaining previous year models as quickly as possible to make room for the new model year, as well as to prevent taking demand away from the new models.
+Leftover models are the remaining stock of last year’s model for a specific car.
+Once the new model arrives on the lot, dealers and manufacturers want to get rid of the remaining previous year models as quickly as possible to make room for the new ones, as well as to prevent taking demand away from the current models.
 Because dealerships are eager to sell these leftover cars, it is possible to get a great deal on a new car once the new model year cars arrive.
 Deep discounts for previous year new cars of up to $10,000 off are not unheard of.

 For example, in fall of 2018, many car manufactures are already releasing their 2019 lineup.
-You can now find 2018, and even remaining 2017 model year cars for steep discounts if you shop around.
+That means you can find 2018, and even remaining 2017 model year cars, for steep discounts if you shop around.

 I just purchased a brand new 2017 Chevy Cruze LT hatchback, sticker price of about $24,000, for $14,000.
 Because I shopped around, I got about $10,000 off MSRP.
 Other dealerships in my area were selling similar used cars for about the same price that I bought mine for brand new.

 While this was an excellent deal for me, there are several things to consider when deciding if purchasing a leftover model is right for you.
 Before you jump at a too-good-to-be-true deal, consider the pros and cons of purchasing a leftover model vs. a new current year model.

 Is It Worthwhile to Buy a Leftover Model Car From Last Year?